maurolepore/dverse/README.md

 ### All functions in my universe

-This is basic example of what a basic universe-wide reference generated with dverse.
+This is a basic, universe-wide reference generated with dverse.
 For customization ideas see `?DT::datatable()`, `?knitr::kable()`, and the examples in the [dverse articles](https://maurolepore.github.io/dverse/articles).

 | topic | title | package |